Jars44/wifi-portal/README.md

 # WiFi Portal

-A WiFi portal for micro controller
+A WiFi portal for microcontroller especially esp8266
 ## Install

 Clone this project